JVT038/MetaTube/README.md

 - [ ] Make it mobile-friendly
 - [ ] Add Docker support
 - [ ] Add it to the PyPi library
+- [ ] Add support for other sites than YouTube
+- [ ] Add support for YouTube playlists
+- [ ] Use Sponsorblock to automatically skip intro and outro
+- [ ] Build a logger
 &#xa0;

 <a href="#top">Back to top</a>